 Avocados are a special diet girl's best friend when it comes to making desserts.
 And I'm soooo excited to bring more of them to you in the near future.

-I already have these multiple healthy avocado recipes including Grasshopper Bars, Avocado Lime Pudding, and Chocolate Avocado Truffles on my site, and today, we're adding this delectable, dark, and rich Chocolate Avocado Mousse.
+I already have these multiple healthy avocado recipes including Grasshopper Bars, Avocado Lime Pudding, Chocolate Avocado Truffles, and this Strawberry Avocado Smoothie on my site, but today I'm sharing this delectable, dark, and rich Chocolate Avocado Mousse.

 After trying this recipe you are for sure going to want to stock up on avocados when they are on sale and follow my instructions for freezing avocados so you can whip up this pudding anytime a heavy duty chocolate craving hits.